texhen/texhen.github.io/pages/conference.md

 #### Dinner

-Happy hour and dinner are at La Fonda on Main, courtesy of Trinity University Department of Economics.
+Happy hour and dinner on Thursday are at La Fonda on Main, courtesy of Trinity University Department of Economics.

 [La Fonda on Main](https://www.lafondaonmain.com/)